TurboWarp/docs/docs/website/new-compiler.md

 All extensions included in the TurboWarp extension list will work the same, and a vast majority of custom extensions will also continue to work the same.

 A small handful of custom extensions use an API called `i_will_not_ask_for_help_when_these_break` to integrate more directly with the compiler.
 We gave this API that crazy name because we knew it was going to break at some point, and we didn't want a small handful of extensions to restrict us from being able to change the compiler's internals when needed.
 If your project requires these extensions, you can use https://experiments.turbowarp.org/old-compiler/ instead until extensions become compatible.

+If you also need to package your project, you can use https://packager-legacy.turbowarp.org/old-compiler/.

 ## Brief technical overview {#technical-overview}